DriveQuantPublic/react-native-drivekit/packages/core/README.md

 ### Validation

-To validation that the initialization has been done successfully, please check your native logs and verify that you can see the following success message.
+To validate that the initialization has been done successfully, please check your native logs and verify that you can see the following success message.

 **Android**
 ![](./doc/img/android_validation.png)